 The next component to practicing effective nurse advocacy for patients is to educate yourself.

-Once nurses are aware of what resources exist, they can better direct patients and their families to the help they need.
+Once nurses know what resources exist, they can better direct patients and their families to the help they need.

 “Oftentimes,” says Shafer, “navigating through the system is the most complex part of assessing healthcare services, so your assistance in this aspect of care is invaluable.”

-When nurses put these tips into practice, they can become better nurse advocates for their patients and strengthen their relationship with patients and their families.
+When nurses put these tips into practice, they can become better nurse advocates for their patients and strengthen their relationships with patients and their families.